What is alcohol addiction withdrawal?

 It is important to understand that every person will have a unique experience when going through alcohol withdrawal.
 The symptoms that you experience, their severity and the risk that they pose to you will depend upon your personal history and your physical and mental health.

 The duration of your alcohol withdrawal symptoms will also vary depending upon the nature of your alcohol addiction and the extent of your previous alcohol misuse.
 The first symptoms can begin to occur within eight hours of your last drink and withdrawal symptoms tend to be at their worst for the first 48 hours.
-However, your withdrawal symptoms should gradually start to improve as your body begins to adjust to being without alcohol, and the entire withdrawal process usually takes three to seven days from the time of your last drink.
+However, your alcohol withdrawal symptoms should gradually start to improve as your body begins to adjust to being without alcohol, and the entire withdrawal process usually takes three to seven days from the time of your last drink.

 How we treat alcohol withdrawal at Priory